Batman conversations

 In 2016 and 2017, with support from Wurundjeri Woi-wurrung Elders from the Wurundjeri Tribal Land Compensation and Cultural Heritage Council ("Wurundjeri Council" at the time - now Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation - "Wurundjeri Woi-wurrung Corporation"), we held four community consultations to highlight the many connections of this area with local Aboriginal heritage and history and to hear the broader community's feedback on the idea of renaming.

-Following extensive community consultation, the City of Darebin formally endorsed "Gumbri" as the preferred name for Batman Park.
+Following extensive community consultation, Darebin City Council formally endorsed "Gumbri" as the preferred name for Batman Park.

 The name Gumbri was endorsed by the Wurundjeri Council.